strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 1. Changes which require moving data between brokers.
 2. Changes which require moving data between volumes on _the same_ broker.
-3. Change which require no data movement at all.
+3. Changes which require no data movement at all.

 The first case leads to additional inter-broker network traffic, in addition to the normal traffic required for replication.
 To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.